cogent3/cogent3/doc/cookbook/alignments.rst

 Adding new sequences to an existing collection or alignment
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-New sequences can be either appended or inserted using the ``addSeqs`` method.
+New sequences can be either appended or inserted using the ``add_seqs`` method.
 More than one sequence can be added at the same time.
-Note that ``addSeqs`` does not modify the existing collection/alignment, it creates new one.
+Note that ``add_seqs`` does not modify the existing collection/alignment, it creates new one.

 Appending the sequences
 """""""""""""""""""""""

-``addSeqs`` without additional parameters will append the sequences to the end of the collection/alignment.
+``add_seqs`` without additional parameters will append the sequences to the end of the collection/alignment.

 .. doctest::